DjangoGirls/tutorial/django_start_project/README.md

             __init__.py

-`manage.py` is a script that helps with administration of the web page.
-Thanks to it we will be able to start a web server on our computer without installing anything else!
+`manage.py` is a script that helps with management of the site.
+With it we will be able to start a web server on our computer without installing anything else, amongst other things.

-File `settings.py` contains a configuration of your website.
+The `settings.py` file contains the configuration of your website.

 Remember when we talked about a postman checking where to deliver a letter? `urls.py` file contains a list of patterns used by `urlresolver`.

-Let's ignore the other files for now - we will not change them.
+Let's ignore the other files for now - we won't change them.
 The only thing to remember is to not delete them by accident!

 ## Changing settings

-Let's do some changes in `mysite/settings.py`.
+Let's make some changes in `mysite/settings.py`.

-It would be nice to have a correct time on our website.
-You should find lines that contain `USE_TZ` and `TIME_ZONE` and change them to look like this:
+It would be nice to have the correct time on our website.
+You should find lines that contain `USE_TZ` and `TIME_ZONE` and modify them to look like this:

     USE_TZ = False
     TIME_ZONE = 'Europe/Berlin'

 ## Setup a database

-There is a number of different database systems that store data for you.
-We will use one of the best ones: `PostgreSQL`, which we installed in __Database__ chapter.
+There's a lot of different database software that can store data for your site.
+We'll use one of the best ones, `PostgreSQL`, which we installed in __Database__ chapter.

 Find this part in your `mysite/settings.py` file: